Fawas-Anayat/100-days-of-learning-AI/Day_48_of_Learning_AI/notes.md

 welcome to my day 48/100 of Learning AI

-Today I am Learning the following topics
+Today I am Learning the mathematical foundation of the PCA in depth and detail and all the notes are here in this file.

 -spread is not the variance exactly.
 -variance is proportional to spread.